 How to Prune

 Blue plumbago is an informal accent shrub that looks its best when allowed to sprawl or cascade.
-If you try to shear it like a hedge or take a bit off all the ends, you will destroy the shape and inhibit flowering.
+If you try to shear it like a hedge or prune it into a formal shape, you will destroy its naturally attractive form and inhibit flowering.

-Its foliage is not frost-hardy, so it often dies back every winter.
-This makes pruning easy.
-Simply cut it down to the ground every spring after the last freeze.
+It often dies back every winter.
+If this happens to yours, simply cut it down to the ground in the spring after the last freeze.
 Since it is a skin irritant, wear gloves and protective clothing when handling.

 Blue Plumbago Cultivars